 Poverty in Vietnam continues to fall, and ethnic minorities are seeing their economic fortunes rise, according to a new World Bank report.
-Today, it enjoys one of the fastest economic growth rates in the Third World and the second highest per capita income in Asia, and is poised to become the youngest Asian nation to trade a history of colonial poverty for hard-earned prosperity.
+Today, it enjoys one of the fastest economic growth rates in the "third world" and the second-highest per-capita income in Asia.
+It is also poised to become the youngest Asian nation to trade its history of colonial poverty for hard-earned prosperity.

-Although Vietnam remains one of the poorest countries in the world, poverty has fallen considerably, from 58% in 1993 to 37% in 1998, and the poverty rate has fallen dramatically to 70%.
-The number of people living on less than $2 a day has fallen from 60% to less than 5%, according to the World Bank report, leaving no one at risk of falling back into poverty.
+Although Vietnam remains one of the poorest countries in the world, poverty has fallen considerably from 58% in 1993 to 37% in 1998.
+The number of people living on less than $2 a day has fallen from 60% to less than 5%, according to the World Bank report, leaving few at risk of falling back into poverty.

-Skilled labor has helped Vietnam move into the production of increasingly sophisticated goods, but the country's chief economist, Nguyen Phu Trong Thi, worries about the ever-rising cost of education, health care, and other social services.
+Skilled labor has helped Vietnam move into the production of increasingly sophisticated goods, but the country's chief economist, Nguyen Phu Trong Thi, worries about the ever-rising costs of education, health care, and other social services.
 Vietnamese officials say they are determined to avoid a repeat of the economic collapse of the late 1990s and early 2000s.
-"To develop strategies to improve communities, we work with the Poverty Reduction Policies Project to find sustainable solutions, "he says.
+"To develop strategies to improve communities, we work with the Poverty Reduction Policies Project to find sustainable solutions," says Nguyen.

 Production and the Rise of Exports